 The Swiss Federal Cross is often seen in cases and on movements.
-It is usually a reference to a patent, and if it is followed by a number, then that is almost invariably the number of the patent.
+This may seem natural for something made in Switzerland, but often the cross is a reference to a patent, and if it is followed by a number, then that is the patent number.

 |Modèle Déposé||Registered Design.
 Sometimes abbreviated to Mod.
 Dep., Déposé or just Dep.|

 |Dep. or Dep.||Dep. on its own or with the Swiss Federal Cross usually means Modèle Déposé as above.|

 Brevet Déposé and Brevet Demandé both mean essentially the same thing, that a patent has been applied for, but of course there is no guarantee that an application will result in the grant of a patent and neither are official terms.
 Brevet Déposé perhaps sounds more convincing, like the rather presumptive "Patent Pending", which also has no official status.